-Soils are strongly connected to the human existence and well being and as such some persons have described soils as the genesis of human civilization and this is because soils have social, economic and environmental benefits in improving livelihoods through agricultural activities, serving as a source of income and major contributor to national economies through agricultural activities as it serves as a medium for plant growth and storage of nutrients and protection of biodiversities as well as contributing meaningfully to climate change adaption and mitigation.
+Soils are strongly connected to the human existence and well being.
+As such, some persons have described soils as the genesis of human civilization.
+This is because soils have social, economic and environmental benefits in improving livelihoods through agricultural activities.
+They also serving as a source of income and major contributor to national economies through agricultural activities.
+Soils serve as a medium for plant growth and storage of nutrients.
+A healthy soil promotes the protection of biodiversity and as well, contributes meaningfully to climate change adaption and mitigation.

-The Global Soil Partnership (GSP) in a report on the status of world soil resources reports that majority of the soils across the globe are either in only fair, poor or very poor conditions leading to soil degradation as a result of soil erosion, soil salinization, soil sealing, soil compaction, soil biodiversity loss, soil acidification, soil contamination, soil organic carbon loss and nutrient inbalance.
-They further state that there are evidences that show that the world is fast approaching its limit of total fixation of Nitrogen and Phophorus use implying that to stop soil degradation, one major effort will be to stabilize and reduce Nitrogen and Phophorus fertilizer use.
+The Global Soil Partnership (GSP) in a report on the status of world soil resources reports that majority of the soils across the globe are either in only fair, poor or very poor conditions.
+This condition has led to soil degradation as a result of soil erosion, soil salinization, and soil sealing.
+Additionally, soil compaction, soil biodiversity loss, soil acidification, soil contamination, soil organic carbon loss and nutrient inbalance.
+They further state that there are evidences that show that the world is fast approaching its limit of total fixation of Nitrogen and Phophorus use.
+This implies that to stop soil degradation, one major effort will be to stabilize and reduce Nitrogen and Phophorus fertilizer use.

-Precision nutrient management, a soil fertility and sustainable soil management practice ensures the supply of nutrients to balance up cases of insufficiency and unavailability in the right quantity and quality and at the right time too.
-Soil testing ensures efficient precision nutrient management; it is a practice that involves the analysis of soils to ascertain the nutrients therein, to guide for proper fertilizer recommendations and use.
+Precision nutrient management, a soil fertility and sustainable soil management practice ensures the supply of nutrients to balance up cases of insufficiency and unavailability in the right quantity and quality in a timely manner too.
+Soil testing ensures efficient precision nutrient management.
+It is a practice that involves the analysis of soils to ascertain the nutrients therein, to guide for proper fertilizer recommendations and use.
 Soil testing also ensures that the additional application of fertilizer improves crop performance in terms of quality and quantity significantly, without excessive waste or adverse environmental effect.